AFC Toronto: History

 On April 19, 2025, they played their inaugural match, losing 1–0 to Montreal Roses FC, in front of 14,518 fans at BMO Field.
 They recorded their first victory on May 1, 2025, in a 2–1 victory over Calgary Wild FC.
 Toronto became the first team to qualify for the playoffs of the inaugural NSL season after their 7–0 victory over Vancouver Rise FC on September 13, 2025.
 In September 2025, Toronto won the first-ever Supporters’ Shield in league history after clinching a finish at the top of the NSL regular season league table.

 In October 2025, the club announced that they would participate in the seven-a-side World Sevens Football event in December, featuring eight women's clubs and a $5 million US prize pool.
-In November 2025, the club announced that, after playing two matches at BMO Field in 2025, they would split home matches between BMO Field and York Lions Stadium in 2026.
+In November 2025, the club announced that, after playing two matches at BMO Field in 2025, they would split home matches between BMO Field and York Lions Stadium in 2026, with 7 matches at BMO Field and 6 matches at York Lions Stadium.

+On March 4, 2026, the club announced that they would open an academy for players aged 14–18 in August 2026, replacing the Canada Soccer National Development Centre in Toronto, with Marc Maunder being named as the club's academy director.